manuIO/mainflux-doc/docs/getting-started.md

 ]
 ```

-> Note that `start_time` and `end_time` should be in UNIX time format - i.e. float64 number.
+!!! note
->
+     Note that `start_time` and `end_time` should be in UNIX time format - i.e. float64 number.

-> Note also that `publisher` is automatically derived from MQTT client ID and set by the Mainflux system
+     Note also that `publisher` is automatically derived from MQTT client ID and set by the Mainflux system
-> - there is no action needed from user.
+     - there is no action needed from user.

 ### MQTT
 Mainflux is acting as a seamless multi-protocol bridge.
 If you were subscribed to an MQTT topic `mainflux/channels/:channel_id/messages/<content_type>` you would get the message published via HTTP POST on `mainflux/channels/:channel_id/messages` with `Content-Type: application/senml+json` header.